Parijat1072005/Krishi-Mitra-Project/README.md

-"Limitations and Future Work 🔮Known Limitation: There is a known issue with Indian mobile carriers blocking inbound SMS to international Twilio trial numbers.
-The recommended path forward is to implement the WhatsApp channel, which bypasses these carrier restrictions.Future Work:Full WhatsApp Integration: Pivot to WhatsApp for a richer, more reliable user experience.**Voice"
+                                                "Limitations and Future Work"

+Known Limitation: There is a known issue with Indian mobile carriers blocking inbound SMS to international Twilio trial numbers.
+The recommended path forward is to implement the WhatsApp channel, which bypasses these carrier restrictions.

+Future Work:Full WhatsApp Integration: Pivot to WhatsApp for a richer, more reliable user experience.**Voice"